boppreh/bayesian/README.md

 =====

 **Bayes** is a small Python class to reason about probabilities.
-It uses a Bayesian system to crunch belief updates and spew likelihoods.
+It uses a Bayesian system to extract features, crunch belief updates and spew likelihoods back.

 `b = Bayes([.5, .5])`: creates a new scenario with two equally likely classes